Gothic Art (c.1150-1375)

 Gothic Painting in France

 Early Gothic painting moved away from Byzantine art towards greater naturalism, taking the form of a softer, more realistic style, whose general characteristics endured until the middle of the 13th century.
-In France, the idiom is especially noticeable in a series of magnificent Bibles Moralisees - illuminated manuscripts containing excerpts from the Bible accompanied by moral interpretations and illustrations arranged like stained glass windows - completed for the French royal court c.1230-40.
+In France, the idiom is especially noticeable in a series of magnificent Bibles Moralisees - biblical manuscripts containing excerpts from the Bible accompanied by moral interpretations and illustrations arranged like stained glass windows - completed for the French royal court c.1230-40.
 In England the style can be seen in numerous manuscripts; for instance, the Amesbury Psalter (c.
 1240; All Souls College, Oxford).
 In Germany Gothic artists avoided this graceful style, preferring a twisted, angular style called the Zackenstil.
 For instance, in the Soest Altar (1230-40, Gemaldegalerie SMPK, Berlin), the drapery is depicted in abrupt angular forms and often falls to a sharp point resembling an icicle.
 Gothic Illuminated Manuscripts were also influential on the development of panel painting and murals in northern Europe.

 High Gothic painting was greatly influenced by contemporary sculpture.
 This first became clear in Paris, where Louis IX was a leading patron.
-In an evangelary (a manuscript containing the four Gospels) at Louis IX's palace chapel of Sainte-Chapelle, one can see the early Gothic style superseded quite abruptly by a style of drapery incorporating the large, angular folds of the Joseph Master (Bibliotheque Nationale).
+In an evangelary (a manuscript containing the four Gospels) at Louis IX's palace chapel of Sainte Chapelle (1241-48), one can see the early Gothic style superseded quite abruptly by a style of drapery incorporating the large, angular folds of the Joseph Master (Bibliotheque Nationale).
 Simultaneously there was a growing focus on detail, almost as an end in itself.
 Thus for example faces in particular became exercises in virtuoso penmanship.

 If certain figurative details like faces and hands continued to be depicted chiefly by means of line, drapery and other shapes tended to be modeled in terms of light and shade.
 This "discovery of light," began around 1270-80, but is particularly associated with the celebrated Parisian illuminator known as Master Honore, who was active about 1288-1300.
 It is also possible that it was stimulated by developments in Italian painting.